AuReMe/esmecata/README.md

 # EsMeCaTa: *Es*timating *Me*tabolic *Ca*pabilties from *Ta*xonomic affiliations

 EsMeCaTa is a method to estimate metabolic capabilities from a taxonomic affiliation (for example with 16S rRNA sequencing or using a specific taxon name) by using the UniProt Proteomes database.
-This can be used to (1) estimate protein sequences and functions for an organism with no sequenced genomes, (2) explore the protein diveristy of a taxon.
+This can be used to (1) estimate protein sequences and functions for an organism with no sequenced genomes, (2) explore the protein diversity of a taxon.

 ![](pictures/esmecata_10.svg)